developmentseed/project-seed/README.md

 - [ ] Update `package.js` with data about the project (name, repo, license...)
 - [ ] If the license is known update `LICENSE`
 - [ ] Update `.circleci/config.yml` with correct repo and other needed information.
-- [ ] On `index.html` update the project title and check for other boostrap information that can be changed or removed.
+- [ ] Check `index.html` for bootstrap information that can be changed or removed.
+- [ ] Update the application title and description in `/app/assets/scripts/config/production.js`
 - [ ] Remove unneeded images from the `graphics` folder and replace the favicon with a project related one.
 - [ ] Update the modules to the most recent version.
 - [ ] **Delete this `README.md` and rename `_README.md`.
 Fill in the needed data.
 This is the most important task.** Others need to be able to know what the project is about and how to work with it.
 This can't be stressed enough.